vielmetti/commonplace/content/music/1990s/boiled-in-lead-orb-1990.md

 weight: 1990
 ---
-I have or had this on cassette, fitting for songs that include "Tape Decks All Over Hell", "Hard Times".
+I have or had this on cassette, fitting for songs that include [Tape Decks All Over Hell], Hard Times.

-Tape Decks All Over Hell: https://www.youtube.com/watch?v=sIiO-fE7hZY
+[Tape Decks All Over Hell]:https://www.youtube.com/watch?v=sIiO-fE7hZY